ehwest/mdn_qms/README.md

 The rules are generally categorized as follows:

 1. General Regulatory Controls (including Common Good Management Practice, CGMP) of the FDA for medical devices.
-2. "Special Controls" of the FDA that are applicable to T1Pal.
+2. "Special Controls" of the FDA that are applicable to T1Pal and/or any other product of Medical Data Networks, LLC..
-3. "Appropriate Validations" applicable to T1Pal.
+3. "Appropriate Validations" applicable to T1Pal and/or any other product of Medical Data Networks, LLC.

 **"Special Controls"** has further been defined by the FDA as follows: